miraland-labs/miraland/docs/src/developing/guides/compressed-nfts.md

 The addresses to pay special attention to are:

 - `leafOwner` - this will be the owner of the compressed NFT.
-You can either mint it your self (i.e. the `payer`), or airdrop to any other Solana address
+You can either mint it your self (i.e. the `payer`), or airdrop to any other Miraland address
 - `leafDelegate` - this is the delegated authority of this specific NFT we are about to mint.
 If you do not want to have a delegated authority for the NFT we are about to mint, then this value should be set to the same address of